erikc5000/island-time/docs/basics/durations.md

 }
 ```

-Or converted to another unit:
+Or converted to another unit.

 ```kotlin
 val hours: IntHours = 60.minutes.inHours
 ```

-You can also get the duration between two date-times in terms of any given unit.
+You can also get the duration between two date-times in terms of any given unit, using functions like `hoursBetween()` or `daysBetween()`.

 ```kotlin
 val hours = hoursBetween(firstDateTime, secondDateTime)